consumptionof/cons-demo-store/README.md

 ## What's working

-Currently, there are only three functioning parts of the program:
+Currently, the following are the functioning parts of the program:
-- The initialization script, which creates an empty database template with all the requisite information,
+- The initialization script, which creates an empty database template with all the requisite information.
-- The function to add items to the products table.
+- Adding items to the stock table.
+- Adding coupons to the coupons table.
-- The function to search for products
+- Searching for products.

 The products table, part of the store database, currently tracks the following: